rex-xulander/Domino/README.md

 Basic Domino Game in Java

 Terms Used
-Bone is a generic tile
+Bone is a generic Piece.Normal
-Doublet is a tile with both ends the same
+Piece.Doublet is a Piece.Normal with both ends the same

-Spinner is the first Doublet played
+Spinner is the first Piece.Doublet played